Understanding Clinical Trials

 Clinical trials are designed by physicians and researchers and are conducted according to strict scientific and ethical principles.
 Before the study begins, a protocol is developed describing what will be done in the study, how it will be conducted and why each part of the study is necessary.
 This research protocol is reviewed by third party experts to make sure that study is conducted fairly and that patients are well-informed of their rights.
 Each study has eligibility criteria for who can or cannot participate in the study, which may include type of cancer, age, gender, medical history and current health status.

-Please call us for an up-to-date list of trials currently being held at our practice, or you may search a list of all current clinical trials by visiting: www.ouronlycareisyou.com
+Please call us for an up-to-date list of trials currently being held at our practice, or you may search a list of clinical trials we have available through the US Oncology Research network.

 - Patients have access to promising new therapies not yet available outside the study.
 These therapies are being studied because doctors hope they will prove more effective or less toxic that the standard treatment.